 What speeds are supported?

-Connectivity speeds of 100 Mbps, 200 Mbps, 500 Mbps, and 1 Gbps are supported at launch.
+Connectivity speeds of 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps are supportedat launch.
 Higher speeds will be handled on a case-by-case basis.
 Note that these are the speeds supported by Rackspace and can be supported only if the other end of the virtual circuit is capable of supporting these speeds.

-Is a dedicated aggregation (customer edge) device needed to use this service?
+Is a dedicated aggregation switch (customer edge device) and top of rack (TOR) switch needed to use this service?

 Is the traffic secure?